mrglassdanny/moca-language-server/CONTRIBUTE.md

 ## Building

+#### Java
+MOCA Language Server is written in Java, so JDK is required.
+Most development has been done with JDK version 1.8.0_161, so it is recommended that at least this version is installed.

 #### Dependencies
 Project uses Gradle, so all dependencies are managed via `build.gradle` file in project root directory.
 Gradle `gradle-wrapper.jar` is packed with the project (`/gradle/wrapper`), so there is no need to make sure Gradle is installed.